hoerlteam/YeastMate/README.md

 You can find the Fiji backend at https://github.com/hoerlteam/YeastMateFiji

-and the frontend and IO backend of the installable version at
+and the code repositories of the frontend and IO backends (for the GUI version) at

 https://github.com/hoerlteam/YeastMateFrontend